kernelmethod/Python-Data-Science-Workshop/README.md

 ## Courses <a id="courses"></a>
 **Note: these workshops are brand-new as of spring 2019.
 As a result, all of the materials in this repository are still under active development.
 Currently there are complete drafts of the notebooks for the first and second workshops.**

-This repository contains notebooks for the following short courses.
+This repository contains Jupyter Notebooks for the following short courses.
 Each of these short courses will take place in Norlin E206 at CU Boulder in April.

 ### Python Data Wrangling (Monday April 15, 2019, 12-2pm)
 > This course teaches some of the building blocks for handling data in Python.
 We will show how to parse and manipulate data using Numpy and Pandas, and perform interactive visualization with Plotly.
 We analyze a real dataset using Scipy, demonstrating how to perform basic statistical tasks in Python.